Production of Fish Feed from Local Feedstuffs

 Below are terms used in the nutrition of most cultured fish:

 Fish feed is that material given singly or in combination to fish which may not be necessarily what it consumes in nature.
-Fish food, on the other hand, is the edible material that fish choices to consume in their natural environment to furnish nutrients to the animal.
+Fish food, on the other hand, is the edible material that fish choose to consume in their natural environment to furnish nutrients to the animal.
 At times, however, the term fish food is used to include both prepared diets and natural nutrients.
 We will stick with the first definition.
 A diet is any substance prepared as a nutritional substitute for fish food.
 A nutrient is a dietary constituent of feed or food that aids in the growth and support of life processes.
 The ration is a 24-hour diet allowance for the animal.
 A material or mixture of materials to make an allowance for 24 hours.

 Some principles to be considered in aquaculture include: